 - Category II language: 100 or higher (German, Indonesian)

 - Category III language: 105 or higher (Hebrew, Hindi, Kurdish [Kurmanji, Sorani], Persian [Dari, Iranian], Punjabi, Russian, Serbian Croatian, Tagalog, Thai, Turkish, Urdu, Uzbek)

 - Category IV language: 110 or higher (Arabic [Modern Standard, Iraqi, Levantine, Egyptian], Chinese [Mandarin], Japanese, Korean, Pashto)

-A high DLAB score is also a great way for a service member to set themselves apart from their colleagues.
+A high DLAB score is also a great way for service members to set themselves apart from their colleagues.
 Many service members have taken the DLAB test and superiors will use it to determine promotions and assignments.
-DLAB scores have a tendency to follow a service member throughout their career and can be a great asset, if the result is good.
+DLAB scores have a tendency to follow a service member throughout their career and can be a great asset if the result is good.

 Who can take the DLAB?

 All U.S. service members and their spouses who are in good standing with the military can take the test.
 Although it’s rare, spouses can sometimes take language courses with service members.
 Just like the service member, they too will need to take the DLAB to apply.